US CFTC Unlocks Tokenised Collateral in Derivatives Markets

 - 2 min read

-The US continues to drive forward in crypto, with the powerful Commodities, Futures Trading Commission (CFTC), which has often been seen in competition with the Securities Exchanges Commission (SEC), moving to announce a digital asset pilot program and updated guidance under which certain digital assets will be approved for use as collateral for derivatives in regulated US markets and "outdated" requirements are removed.
+The US continues to drive forward in crypto, with the powerful Commodities, Futures Trading Commission (CFTC), which has often been seen in competition with the Securities Exchanges Commission (SEC), moving to announce a digital asset pilot program and updated guidance under which tokenised assets will be approved for use as collateral for derivatives in regulated US markets and "outdated" requirements removed.

-The crypto derivatives market is already US $23 trillion per year with most institutional money on the sidelines, so this no-action relief could really unlock tradfi involvement in crypto.
+The move could see a variety of tokenised assets used increasingly as collateral in traditional and crypto markets.
 This announcement came on the heels of the CFTC allowing spot crypto trading on derivatives exchanges.
 Acting Chair Pham said:

 The CFTC is ... providing regulatory clarity through tokenized collateral guidance for real world assets like U.S. Treasuries, and withdrawing CFTC requirements that are now outdated under the GENIUS Act